 We’re committed to making travel on Southeastern as accessible as possible.
 With 24 hours’ notice we’re able to provide assistance to disabled passengers who need it at any of our staffed stations.
 While 24 hours’ notice is preferable, we will always do our best to accommodate your needs if this is not achievable.
 To make the necessary arrangements please contact our assisted travel line by:

 Telephone 0800 783 4524

-or by submitting an assisted travel booking form on our website.
+Submit an assisted travel booking form request on this website.

 Passengers with hearing difficulties may wish to enquire about train times and fares using the Textphone service provided by National Rail Enquiries.
 Textphone 0845 60 50 600 (24 hrs).

 There are designated car parking spaces available for blue badge holders at all the station car parks that we manage.
 Parking in these spaces for blue badge holders is free.

 All of our trains have space for wheelchairs and those trains which operate out to the Kent Coast and Sussex have dedicated space within the passenger saloon for wheelchair users and their companions.
 These trains also have accessible toilets.